zminde/esphome-s3-box-3-lvgl/README.md

 The full configuration requires the S3-Box-3 with sensor dock and battery.

-Pin code is required for alarm deactivation or changing modes, but activation does not require.

 Key Components:
 - Radar: https://esphome.netlify.app/components/at581x
 - Temperature & Humidity: https://esphome.io/components/sensor/aht10.html